 - Refusing to make reasonable accommodations

-Hawaii does not have information about standardized penalties for discrimination.
-Tenants can report cases of potential discrimination to the Commission by calling this number.
+Tenants can report cases of potential discrimination to the Commission by submitting a Pre-Complaint Questionnaire.

 Additional Landlord Tenant Regulations in Hawaii